Iraq Shi'ite Ashoura ritual escapes major attacks

 But many Sunnis remain alienated from Baghdad, complaining that there have been no tangible signs that Abadi is taking on Iranian-backed Shi'ite militias, which seem to act with impunity.

-Sunnis, who were marginalized by Abadi's predecessor Nuri al-Maliki, say the militias kidnap, torture and kill at will.
+Sunnis, who were marginalised by Abadi's predecessor Nuri al-Maliki, say the militias kidnap, torture and kill at will.
 The militias say they only go after Islamic State militants.

 The government hopes to win back some support from Sunni tribes to fight Islamic State, as the U.S. Marines did against al Qaeda during the "surge" campaign of 2006-2007.
 But so far, Sunni tribesmen who have stood up to Islamic State have paid a heavy price while saying they have yet to receive Baghdad's aid.